Hephyrius/Gaia/README.md

-# Hephyrion
+# Gaia

+Nature inspired ML and Heuristic Combos.
+For fun and science!

 ## Summary:

-This repo is just me messing around with Heuristics, Machine Learning and other ideas, I don't intend for it to be used in any manner, for now atleast.
+This repo is just me experimenting with Heuristics, Machine Learning and other ideas.
+I don't intend for it to be used in any manner, for now atleast.
 Although if you do use it in anything accademic, please cite me! it would be appreciated!